 Starting in 2018, hundreds of Middletown voters will have to go to a different polling location than they’ve gone to in the past (unless they vote by mail) because their Middletown district number has changed.
 For some Middletown voters, their Congressional district number also changed (from D4 to D6, or D6 to D4), which changes their Congressional rep and the Congressional candidates listed on their 2018 ballot and ballots for future years when there are Congressional races.

 Make sure you go to the correct polling location if you choose to vote in person.
 Your current Middletown district number and polling location are listed on your sample ballot in the red box to the left of your mailing address.
-For 2020, voters will not receive a sample ballot but will receive notification of their polling location.
+For the 2020 Primary, voters will not receive a sample ballot but will receive notification of their polling location.

 The changes result from two audits in 2018, a Congressional Audit that used advanced technology to better pinpoint location of residents’ addresses and a State Audit prompted by the move to a new software system.
 That is to the best of our understanding per discussion with the County Clerk’s Office.

 Affected voters / households were sent a letter about the changes in the Spring 2018, according to the County Clerk’s Office.
 See a sample letter here.
 The Clerk’s Office also said that Middletown is the only municipality in Monmouth County where affected residents may have had a change in their Congressional District in addition to their municipal district.